 How I created my remote work life

 To the surprise of many, I just live in the Netherlands.
 If you follow me on Instagram you will see that I travel regularly, that’s right, but I just live in beautiful Utrecht.
 It’s just that I really enjoy traveling.
 Especially in winter I like to escape the Dutch weather and leave for a tropical climate.
 Still, if you can do your work anywhere, I prefer to do it from a beautiful place.
 That’s why I call myself a part-time digital nomad, because I travel part-time.
-By the way, I have very few labels.
+By the way, I have very little with labels.
 You just have to do what you feel good about and what you need.
 You can read how I created my remote work life here.

 Different types of digital nomads

 You regularly read inspiring, or even enviable, stories of others who are turning their lives around and also choosing freedom.
 This can be rigorous in the form of selling your house and going to live in a minivan, but it can also be smaller.
-For example, by not settling for your 25 vacation days to go on a trip but going to work remotely from abroad on a regular basis.
-Digital nomads can be salaried people as well as freelancers or entrepreneurs.
-As a freelancer, you may have even more freedom to completely make your own plans, but with that comes all the risks of being self-employed.
-Nothing wrong with being salaried and thereby agreeing with your employer what flexibility around remote work there is.
-I have done this myself for many years and have enjoyed it.
+For example, by not settling for your 25 vacation days to go on a trip but working remote from abroad on a regular basis.

 When I lived in a coliving in Valencia for several months, most of the roommates were also employed.
 They came from all kinds of countries, from Colombia to Sweden.